sergey-fedorov/demo-shop/README.md

 Side note: Contract testing is an enhanced version of a regular integration testing.
 Consumer side tests are executing against a mocked provider service and generate contract file.
 On provider side tests the data layer should be mocked as well as external services.
-The main challenge is a communication between consumer and provider to share the updated contract file.
+One of the challenges is a communication between consumer and provider to share the updated contract file.

 ### Component tests
 Mocking: <br/>